adamterlson/cairn/README.md

 2) Reference this child type directly and get all the parent styling for free without having to compose it manually

 Additionally, some components define presentation attributes outside of `styles`, for example TouchableHighlight's `underlayColor`.
-In order to reference colors defined and used elsewhere in your stylesheet on these components, your file must additionally export colors.
-This is an inconvenience, so it'd be nice if our solution to the above included the ability to merge the definition of presentation with its application.
+In order to reference colors defined and used elsewhere in your stylesheet on these components, you must export colors in addition to your stylesheet.
+This is an inconvenience, ideally we'd want the definition of presentation in one place, regardless of what attribute on our component is being set.

 Cairn does all of this!